The Shark Blog

 As opposed to CBS,

 which awards fantasy points based on stats, the standard head-to-head Yahoo

 leagues are scored on an old-school rotisserie fashion.
-(Note: this is one major reason I rarely play
+(Note: this is one major reason I no longer

 1. Pay attention to all categories.